rjlee/actual-auto-categorise/README.md

 > **Disclaimer:** Users run this software at their own risk; no warranties are provided, and the authors are not liable for any data loss or unintended side effects.

+## Releases & Docker

+We use GitHub Actions + semantic-release to automate version bumps, changelogs, and GitHub releases.
+Docker images are built via a reusable matrix workflow:

+- **CI**: runs on pushes and PRs to `main` (lint, format-check, tests).
+- **Release**: runs after CI succeeds (or manually).
+Uses semantic-release to publish a GitHub release when conventional commits indicate a new version.
+- **Docker build**: runs after Release and nightly at 23:00 UTC.
+Publishes API‑versioned images.

 ## Docker

 - Pull latest image: `docker pull ghcr.io/rjlee/actual-auto-categorise:latest`
 - Run with env file:
   - `docker run --rm --env-file .env ghcr.io/rjlee/actual-auto-categorise:latest`
-- Persist cache data to the host by mounting `./data` to `/app/data`
+- Persist data by mounting `./data` to `/app/data`
 - Or via compose: `docker-compose up -d`

 ## API-Versioned Images

 Actual Budget's server and `@actual-app/api` should be compatible.
 This project publishes API‑specific images so you can pick an image that matches your server:

-- Exact pin: `ghcr.io/rjlee/actual-auto-categorise:api-25.2.1`
-- Minor alias: `ghcr.io/rjlee/actual-auto-categorise:api-25.2`
 - Major alias: `ghcr.io/rjlee/actual-auto-categorise:api-25`
+- Rolling latest (highest supported API major): `ghcr.io/rjlee/actual-auto-categorise:latest`

-The Dockerfile accepts a build arg `ACTUAL_API_VERSION` and CI publishes images for the latest patch of the last two API majors (stable only, no nightly/rc/edge).
-Each build also publishes rolling aliases for the minor and major lines.
+The Dockerfile accepts a build arg `ACTUAL_API_VERSION` and CI publishes images for the latest patch of the last three stable API majors (no nightly/rc/edge).
 Images include labels:

 - `io.actual.api.version` — the `@actual-app/api` version
 - `org.opencontainers.image.revision` — git SHA